catfishoverlord/cyber/Hackathon 38-101.md

 - responsible for planning all meals and food distributions
 - responsible for staffing of meals
 - responsible for location and clean up of meals
+- responsible for coordination with homeless shelters for delivery of extra food
 - reports to LogCIC

 ### Transportation
 - responsible for parking plans
 - responsible for shuttling of participants
+- responsible for pickup and delivery of meals
 - reports to LogCIC

 ### Facilities